Some past science snippets and physics tips... enjoy!

 Why do we adopt 'x' as the unknown...?
 Terry Moore explains.

-This cartoon by Angela Melick illustrates how almost every statement (and model) in science can be both 'right' - useful and correct for the intended purpose - and also 'wrong'.
+This cartoon by Angela Melick illustrates how almost every statement (and therefore model) in science can be both 'right' - useful and correct for the intended purpose - and also 'wrong'.
 In science, as in life, context is everything.

 A common entity we often encounter when doing science to make useful predictions is the vector.
 We may recall that this 'thing' has a magnitude (with appropriate units) and a direction.
 So, for example, velocity is a vector (the wind might be travelling at 3 m/s in a direction due-north, or at 12 m/s in a south-west direction), as is, for example, electric field (a field of 4 N/C pointing to the north, or 12 N/C pointing south-westerly).
 Note that 1 N/C is 1 V/m, so either N/C or V/m work ok here.